crowdwave/flood/README.md

-# flood

-Here is the updated requirements list with clarification that **the subdirectory directly underneath any profile name in the `incoming_tmp`, `incoming`, `processing`, `failed`, and `completed` directories represents an S3 bucket name**.

----

-### Program Summary: **Flood**
+### **Flood: Complete Program Requirements**

 **Flood** is a dual-mode program designed to automate the transfer of files to S3-compatible cloud storage providers, specifically **Cloudflare** and **Backblaze**, via their S3 compatibility APIs.
-The program operates in two modes:
+It can operate in:
 - **Server mode**, where it continuously monitors directories for incoming files, processes them, and transfers them to the appropriate S3 buckets.
 - **Copy mode**, where it accepts individual files or directories and transfers them to a specified S3 URI.

-**Flood** ensures reliable file transfers using a staging system where files are first copied to a temporary location before being moved for processing and final transfer.
-It supports AWS-style profiles and bucket destinations, which are defined in a standard AWS credentials format.
+**Flood** dynamically manages bucket directories and ensures that files are only copied into existing buckets on the S3 server.
 The program outputs detailed logs for every action it performs, including file movements and S3 uploads.

-#### Key Features:
-- **Dual-mode operation** (server mode or direct copy mode).
-- **Recursive file copying** for directories.
-- **Recursive directory watching** for incoming files.
-- **S3 URI-based profile and bucket targeting**.
-- **Profile and bucket validation** to ensure the correct configuration.
-- **Real-time monitoring** of file movements using `fsnotify`.
-- **Detailed logging** and output for every action.
-- **Golang AWS SDK** used for uploading files to S3.

 ---